opslabhqx/homebrew-lddc/README.md

 To use this tap, you need to have Homebrew installed.
 If you don't have Homebrew, you can install it by following the instructions on the [Homebrew website](https://brew.sh/).

-Once you have Homebrew installed, you can add this tap and install `lddc` with the following commands:
+Once you have Homebrew installed, you can add this tap and install `lddc` (For Linux only) with the following commands:

 ```sh
 brew tap opslabhqx/lddc